Sygil-Dev/whoosh-reloaded/docs/source/parsing.rst

 You can replace the default ``OperatorsPlugin`` object to replace the default English tokens with your own regular expressions.

-The :class:` whoosh_reloaded.qparser.OperatorsPlugin` implements the ability to use AND, OR, NOT, ANDNOT, and ANDMAYBE clauses in queries.
+The :class:` whoosh.qparser.OperatorsPlugin` implements the ability to use AND, OR, NOT, ANDNOT, and ANDMAYBE clauses in queries.
 You can instantiate a new ``OperatorsPlugin`` and use the ``And``, ``Or``, ``Not``, ``AndNot``, and ``AndMaybe`` keyword arguments to change the token patterns::